 Activities cannot be done randomly; we need to follow certain steps.
 We can complain and say that development according to waterfall is slow, but anyway, certain steps need to be followed, the tests cannot be done before we have written the code, even though we can write the test before the code is written as in TDD/BDD.
 For sure we shall also incorporate test knowledge into the loop making testing easier, but still, test needs to be done as the last step.

-We also need to understand the complexity of the activity, referring to the non-self-caused problems (activities).
+We also need to understand the complexity of an activity.
 The more complex the faster feedback we need and the more uncertain our predictability will be, a too complex activity may not be solvable in a reasonable time regarding current unknown knowledge.
 Complicated activities mean that we know that we can solve the activity with the help of experts.
 Probably we need some prototypes/iterations to get it right and where we get new knowledge after every prototype/iteration.
 Obvious activities we know exactly how to solve.

 The different complexity of the activities, means that we need to have timely Integration Events where we for example integrate, verify and validate our work done so far, to get feedback on the parts, the wholeness and of course also from the customer.
 Of course, we need to have Built-In quality to as high degree as possible, but we always need to verify and validate the wholeness, since successful verification and validation of each part, does not sum up to a verification and validation of the whole product.
 Sometimes agile software development tries to skip this last vital step, where especially an erroneously specified system, which can have the most severe errors, never can be found with Built-In quality thinking.
 Changing the name of the parts of a system from the traditional subsystem or sub-subsystem, to value streams, features and user stories, will not change anything.
 Built-In quality on the wholeness can never be achieved, and writing a White Paper that states that it is not needed, won’t make the need of verification of the wholeness to vanish just like that.
 All things done on the parts (optimisations/verifications/ validations, etc.) do still not aggregate to an efficient and effective whole in product development, even though it many times work in manufacturing.
 Context is always king.